 There are over 300 languages spoken in London alone, and according to government figures , as many as 726,000 people living in the UK do not speak English well.

 These people have all needed to have access to medical information, public health guidelines and vaccination updates.

 As a result, translation services have been used as a weapon to fight the virus.

 That’s not to say there haven’t been some hiccups.
-The Japan Times highlighted the impact that poor translation services can have last year.
+In 2020, The Japan Times highlighted the impact that poor translation services can have.
 The publication reported that the Japanese Health Ministry had failed to provide Covid-19 updates in foreign languages at the beginning of the crisis.

-So, translation services will remain essential for communicating key policy changes and medical information as we go forward.
+So, translation services will remain essential for communicating key policy changes and the latest medical information as we go forward into ‘the new normal’.

 The human touch in a digital world

 Wired magazine gives a perfect example of what can go wrong when individuals rely too heavily on machine translation.
 Using Google, the translation it provides for ‘wash your hands’ in Japanese is 手を洗いなさい (te o arainasai).
 Although this would be the appropriate phrasing to use when speaking to a child, it would not be applicable in a formal setting.
 Subsequently, this translation would be less likely to encourage compliance with handwashing rules, as adults would potentially feel patronised by the message.

-Moreover, the Neural Machine Translation (NMT) provided by the likes of Google Translate and Baidu Translate, can only offer 60-90% accuracy.
-That’s a pretty significant margin of error to risk in such a serious situation of providing medical advice and safety instructions.
+Moreover, the neural machine translation (NMT) provided by the likes of Google Translate and Baidu Translate, can only offer 60-90% accuracy.
+That’s a significant margin of error to risk in such a serious situation of providing medical advice and safety instructions.